Rules & Procedures

 - The advisor sends the grade/Change-of-Grade form together with the duly filled and signed Thesis/Project Approval Form and Library Clearance Form to the Registrar’s Office after securing the department chair’s and the school dean’s signatures.

-Forms can be found in the Thesis Guidelines document.
+Forms can be found in the Thesis Guidelines on the LAU Libraries homepage.

 Application for Graduation